AidosKuneenOld/xmss/README.md

 For XMSS-SHA2_10_256, it takes

-* about 760 seconds to generating a keypair,
+* about 760 mS to generating a keypair,
 * about 6.3 mS to sign a message,
 * about 490 uS to verify a signature.